-We thank to our Research Advisers, Panel of Examiners, Participants of the Study, The Institution - Universitas Pendidikan Indonesia -, the Research Friends, and most of all, The God Almighty.
+We thank to our Research Advisers, Panel of Examiners, Participants of the Study, The Institution - Universitas Pendidikan Indonesia -, and the Research Friends.

-5. AUTHORS' NOTE
+6. AUTHORS' NOTE

 The authors declare that there is no conflict of interest regarding the publication of this article.
-Authors confirmed that the paper was free of plagiarism.
-To get the better quality of bio-battery, further research is needed.
+The authors confirmed that the paper was free of plagiarism.